digitalrebar/doc/workloads/kubernetes/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-In the future, you should be able to use an existing Etcd cluster.
+In the future, it should be possible to use an existing Etcd cluster.

   * ``--kubernetes-etcd-client-port=<Int>`` Default etcd client port: 2379
   * ``--kubernetes-etcd-peer-port=<Int>`` Default etcd peer port: 2380